galenguyer/debian-live/README.md

     --backports true
 ```

+If you want to customize the image beyond the modifications for ZFS, the following is a good guide: https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-contents.en.html

 Run `sudo lb build` after making any edits to the configs to generate an ISO, which will be located at `./live-image-amd64.hybrid.iso`

-ZFS packages will be installed, but you can run the script provided in /root to ensure they are present and loaded
+ZFS packages will be installed, but you can run the script provided at `/root/install-zfs-packages.sh` to ensure they are present and loaded